dmvjs/quantum-inference/README.md

 ## Important Limitations

-**Scale:** Only tested on numbers up to 3,131 (4 digits).
+**Scale:** Validated on numbers up to 6,557 (4 digits, φ≤6,396).
 Real encryption uses 617-digit numbers—vastly larger.
-Quantum simulation capabilities beyond this scale are untested.

 **Method:** This is a simulation on a regular computer, not an actual quantum computer.
 It demonstrates the algorithm with realistic noise (85% error, quantum state decay over time).

 **Unknown:** We don't know if smooth numbers help at larger scales.
 The pattern might only work for small numbers.
-No mathematical proof yet, just observed patterns on 4 test cases.
+No mathematical proof yet, just observed patterns on multiple test cases.

 **Statistical evidence:** The correlation between smoothness and shorter patterns is moderate (R²=0.73), not definitive.
 More testing needed.